 Learning disabilities come in many varieties: dyslexia, dysgraphia, dyscalculia, ADD, ADHD, and the list goes on.
 If you have a learning disability, it does not mean that you cannot learn.
 On the contrary, most people with learning disabilities have average to above average intelligence.
-What is does mean, however, is that the normal functioning within the areas of the brain that store and recall information may not be working correctly for you.
+What it does mean, however, is that the normal functioning within the areas of the brain that store and recall information may not be working correctly for you.
 This can be frustrating for a person who is trying to learn.
-At Mid- Atlantic we want to assist you in achieving your full academic potential.
+At Mid- Atlantic Christian University we want to assist you in achieving your full academic potential.

 In keeping with the university's mission, the Office of Learning Enhancement Services strives to assist students in becoming independent learners.
 The University will meet with identified students at the beginning of each semester to complete their educational plan.
 These plans are agreements between the students and professors—students agree to commit themselves one hundred percent to their studies and professors agree to make the reasonable necessary accommodations students request.
 Some of the accommodations MACU is prepared to offer learning disabled students include: on-campus tutoring, preferential seating in class, use of tape recorders in class, and extended testing time.